 News

 Announcements

-The Department of Computer Science at Rensselaer Polytechnic Institute, in Troy, NY, invites applications from outstanding candidates for a tenure-track assistant position in computer science.
-We are particularly interested in the areas of systems, software and programming languages, quantum computing, algorithmic and theoretical foundations, and the interrelationships between these areas.
+The Department of Computer Science at Rensselaer Polytechnic Institute (RPI), in Troy, NY, invites applications from outstanding candidates for multiple tenure-track assistant professor positions in computer science.
+We are particularly interested in the areas of software, languages, and systems, algorithms and theory, natural language processing, computer vision, quantum computing, and cross-cutting topics.
 Strong applicants in other areas will also be considered.

+News